ujjavala/EchoHR/docs/mcp-agents.md

 “Fetch latest Figma comments tagged Ready for Review.
 For each: create a Notion Task in EchoHR Tasks (type Review), set Due Date tomorrow, link the Figma URL.
 Create a calendar event tomorrow 10am with attendees <emails>.
 Post a Slack update with task link + Figma link.”

 MCP servers: Figma, Notion, Calendar, Slack.
+Note: You can also send Figma comment payloads to `POST /webhooks/figma` (automation server) to auto-create the Review task + Slack notify.

 ## Candidate no-ghosting sweep
 “In EchoHR Candidates, find active candidates whose Last Update Sent is >2 days ago.
 Draft candidate-safe updates, set Personalized Next Step, and notify Stage Owner in Slack.
 If missing Application, create one.”